Knockoffs-SPR: Clean Sample Selection in Learning with Noisy Labels: Controlled Clean Sample Selection

 Based on these statistics, we define a data-dependent threshold $T$ as

 or \ensuremath{T=0} if this set is empty, where $q$ is the pre-defined upper bound.
 Our algorithm will select the clean subset identified by

+In practice, after calculating $\{W_j\}_{j=1}^{n_2}$, we arrange them in descending order based on their magnitudes $|W_j|$.
+For a given $q$, our process begins with an initial $T$ set to the maximum magnitude, i.e., $T = \max_j |W_j|$.
+We then assess whether the condition in Eq.~\eqref{eq:T} is met.
+If it's not satisfied, we remove the largest value, $\max_j |W_j|$, from consideration and redefine $T$ as the maximum magnitude among the remaining values in $\{|W_j|\}$.
+This iterative procedure continues until we identify a feasible $T$ such that the inequality holds.
+This ensures that we have found the highest attainable $T$ that controls FSR in the desired level $q$.

 Empirically, $T$ may be equal to $0$ if the threshold $q$ is sufficiently small.
 In this regard, no clean data are selected, which is meaningless.
 Therefore, we start with a small $q$ and iteratively increase $q$ and calculate $T$, until an attainable $T$ such that $T > 0$ to bound the FSR as small as possible.
 In practice, when the FSR cannot be bounded by $q=50\%$, we will end the selection and simply select half of the most possible clean examples via $\{W_j\}$.

 The whole procedure of Knockoffs-SPR is shown in Algorithm~\ref{alg:Knockoffs-SPR-single}.
+The Knockoffs-SPR construct randomly permuted labels as controls to select truly clean samples while controlling the FSR, \emph{i.e.}, the expected ratio of noisy samples among selected clean samples.
+Intuitively, it selects the clean sample with its annotated label being more credible than its copy, \emph{i.e.}, a randomly permuted label.
+To measure the credibility, we compute both $Z_j$ and $\tilde{Z}_j$.
+Smaller $Z$ indicates larger credibility of the label $Y$.
+As a result, we take those with small negatives of $W := Z \cdot \mathrm{sign}(Z - \tilde{Z})$ as clean samples.
+Based on $W$, we then compute a data-dependent threshold $T$ to control the FSR.